Webinar: Advanced Manual Inputs | 👉 Register Here!

 Real-world example: A technician using hand tools to install intricate components can be assessed for hand strain using RHSI.

-5. Snook Tables (Liberty Mutual Tables)
+5. Snook Tables (Liberty Mutual Material Handling Equations)

 • Best for: Tasks involving pushing, pulling, carrying, or lowering objects.